SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/03-Clustered-And-Non-Clustered-Indeces.md

 Without an index, MySQL must begin with the first row and then read through the entire table to find the relevant rows.

 The larger the table, the more this costs.

 If the table has an index for the columns in question, MySQL can quickly determine the position to seek to in the middle of the data file without having to look at all the data.

 This is much faster than reading every row sequentially.

-## Clustered and Non-Clustered Indices

 Indices are: